MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-LabelPolicy.md

 ```

 ### -Labels
-The Labels parameter specifies the labels that are associated with the policy.
+The Labels parameter specifies the sensitivity labels that are associated with the policy.
 You can use any value that uniquely identifies the label.
 For example:

 - Name